 Last week, ThermaFY attended a presentation on “reducing your business’s energy bills and carbon footprint” by Resource Efficient Scotland.
 The presentation highlighted the importance of understanding your energy, water and waste costs, identifying saving opportunities and taking action to start saving money.

-Scotland aims to reduce its carbon emissions by 75% by 2030 and reach net-zero carbon emissions by 2045, five years before the rest of the UK’s target year of 2050.
+Scotland aims to reduce its carbon emissions by 75% by 2030 and reach net-zero carbon emissions by 2045.
+This is five years before the rest of the UK’s target year of 2050.
 To achieve these goals, we need to collectively practise sustainable behaviour within our homes and in the workplace.
 These are small changes you can make to everyday life that add up to make a real difference in mitigating our carbon emissions and climate change.

 The following low and no-cost tips can reduce your business’s energy bill and carbon footprint by up to 24%: